department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://vets.gov/education/gi-bill/"><b>About GI Bill Benefits</b></a>
-    <p>Learn how the GI Bill works and explore your options to pay for school or training.</p>
+    <p>Learn how the GI Bill&reg; works and explore your options to pay for school or training.</p>
   </div>

   <div class="link">